MrUprizing/demo-yuno/README.md

 - **Dependency management:** npm and bun were used to ensure security and proper version management.

+- **Vercel AI Gateway:** Integration with Vercel's AI Gateway enables intelligent form generation and optimization, providing seamless access to AI models while maintaining performance and reliability through Vercel's infrastructure.

+- **Virtual Machines for secure form development:** Forms are developed and executed within isolated virtual machines, ensuring that both AI-generated and human-developed forms operate in a controlled, secure, and sandboxed environment.
+This approach prevents unauthorized access to sensitive data and provides an additional layer of security during the form creation and deployment process.

 - **Other relevant decisions:**

   - **Bucket selection for JSON config storage:** This allows greater flexibility within the project and provides faster, direct access to the resource for loading the JSON configuration.

-  - **Use of an iFrame (not implemented but considered) in the form:** For security reasons, no Merchant should have direct access to the generated components.
+  - **Use of an iFrame in the form:** For security reasons, no Merchant should have direct access to the generated components.
 Instead, access would be provided through an iFrame, preventing exposure to sensitive fields such as card numbers.

 ----------